 Creating an accurate 3D model of a complex object can be difficult.

-Simple Steps Using SOL
+Simple Steps Using SOL or SOL PRO

-Review your scan in the SOL Viewer.
+Review your scan in the Viewer software.

 Export in one of the supported formats: OBJ, STL, XYZ, DAE, and PLY files.

-Import your scan into your modeling software.
+Import your scan into your third party modeling software.

 Incorporate your scan into your model or project, or use it as a reference as you build something new.